Program Director: Nicole DeLoatch, Ph.D.

 As part of the 120 credits and other requirements for a Bachelor of Arts degree, sociology majors must complete a minimum of 32 credits in Sociology and 3 credits in MATH107/MATH111/MATH120/MATH140, or STAT100 All these credits must be completed with a minimum grade of "C-" or better in each course, and students must earn at least a 2.00 cumulative GPA for all courses in the major.
 The 35 credits in Sociology must include the following:

-A list of methods or research courses selected from a list maintained by the Sociology Undergraduate Advising Office
+A list of methods or research courses selected from a list maintained by the Sociology Undergraduate Advising Office.
+Students must take SOCY201 and SOCY202 before taking the required 400 level research courses.

 Students should note the following in reference to Sociology requirements: